felixlopz/hubrise-test-task/content/apps/deliveroo/en/push-catalog.md

 ## Manual Catalog Push

-Once your catalog is populated on HubRise, you can push it manually to your Deliveroo store by following these steps:
+Once your catalog is populated on HubRise, and you have product ref codes for each individual item, you can push it manually to your Deliveroo store by following these steps:

 1. Log in to your [HubRise account](https://manager.hubrise.com).
 1. Select the HubRise account and location connected with your Deliveroo store.